-In college, I had the opportunity to play volleyball, and now that I’m a mom I coach my daughter’s team.
-I’ve been around this game for more than twenty-five years and I’ve spent more time on the court, on the sand, and on the grass playing and practicing than most people ever will.
+I played volleyball in college and now I help coach my daughter’s high school team.
+I’ve been around this game for more than thirty years and I’ve spent more time on the court, on the sand, and on the grass playing and practicing than most people ever will.

 Each mistake frustrates me.
 Seriously.
 I’m competitive and I hate to lose.
-No matter how much I’ve grown as a player since I first picked up a volleyball, I’ve come to realize that when I step on the court there will always be frustrating shanked passes that fly off my arms and there will always be opportunities for me to grow and progress in my skills.
+No matter how much I’ve grown as a player, I’ve come to realize that when I step on the volleyball court mistakes are going to happen and there will always be opportunities for me to grow and progress in my skills.
 Simple as that.

 And you know what?
 I’ve found the same to be true in my prayer life.